shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

   - **Purpose**: Project documentation.

 ## Dependencies
-The project requires the following dependencies:
+The project requires the following dependencies[^5]:
 - `torch==1.10.0`: PyTorch for building and training the model.
 - `numpy==1.21.0`: NumPy for handling numerical operations and array manipulations.
 - `nibabel==3.2.1`: Nibabel for loading Nifti files.